 It’s possible your content audit may help you uncover a fourth topic area, Create New.
-When you audit the site, you may uncover content gaps you didn’t realize you had and determine a need for net new pages as well.
+When you audit the site, you may discover content gaps you didn’t realize you had and determined a need for net new pages as well.
 This isn’t a bad outcome either.

 A content audit is a critical key to your content marketing success.
 Until you know what assets you have and how they’re performing, you really can’t determine what you need to add to the site.